 Having a software-defined data center not only delivers several immediate advantages, it also offers a range of benefits in the future as well.

 Reduces costs.
 A software-defined data center focuses on just that: software.
 This means that specialized hardware is much less a requirement than it once was, and off-the-shelf material can be brought in instead.
 Plus, the applications are again a matter of software, so the overall performance can be improved from there.

 Improves business focus.
 While most businesses are focused on components—the various pieces of a business’s operations—a software-defined operation often forces the business to consider how operations fit together.
 This reduces data silo effects, improves interdepartmental operations, and makes the business more responsive.

 Offers better resiliency.
-The system can not only survive today's issues, but many of tomorrow's as well.
+The system can not only survive today’s issues, but many of tomorrow’s as well.
 Backup systems become more readily established, and remote use becomes a possibility which makes it helpful for disaster recovery.
-The system can better adapt to and work around issues, particularly in hardware failure, which helps keep the system running regardless of conditions.
+The system can better adapt to and work around issues, particularly in hardware failure, which helps keep the system running regardless of conditions and security threats.